- 1 My Failed Attempts at Dunking (and it wasn’t even my fault)

 It was developed by Pro basketball player, Adam Folker, and one of the world’s highest and most decorated dunkers, Justin “Jus Fly” Darlington.

-These are your Type-IIb muscle fibers, aka the fast-twitch muscles.
+These are your Type-II muscle fibers, aka the fast-twitch muscles.

-The goal is to stimulate these muscles to fire extremely fast and get them to be more involved in the process of jumping.
+The goal is to stimulate these muscles to fire extremely fast and get them to be more involved in the process of jumping so you can jump higher, quicker, with more power.

 How the Program Works